Security & Authentication

 * **Workflow Cancellations:** Unusual patterns may indicate attacks

-### Tracing with Elsa.OpenTelemetry
+### Tracing and diagnostics

 Enable distributed tracing to track security-relevant events: